Earthworm Jim 2

-Earthworm Jim 2 is a 1995 run and gun platform game and the sequel to Earthworm Jim, and the second and final game in the Earthworm Jim series developed by original creators Doug TenNapel, David Perry, and Shiny Entertainment.
+Earthworm Jim 2 is a 1995 run and gun video game developed by Shiny Entertainment and published by Playmates Interactive Entertainment.
+It is the sequel to Earthworm Jim, and the second and final game in the Earthworm Jim series.
 It was released in late 1995 and early 1996 depending on the region and video game console, initially for the Sega Genesis and Super Nintendo Entertainment System, before being ported to other platforms.